amkt922/ssql/README.md

 					->where(array('name like' => 'sato'))
 					->execute();
 ```
-1. connect with config and get a SSql object
+1. connect with the config and get a SSql object
-2. let ssql object know you use SQueryManager wieh createSQry method
+2. let it know you use SQueryManager with _createSQry_ method
-3. build a sql with Doctrine similar method
+3. build a sql with some methods, they're _Doctrine_ like
-4. chain methods, execute, and get a Result
+4. execute it, and get a Result

-Update, Delete, Insert are almost same as SELECT.
+Update, Delete, Insert operations are almost same as above.

 ```php
 	$ssql = SSql::connect($this->config);